 We, the Northeast Climate Consortium, provide scientific information, tools, and techniques that managers and other parties interested in land, water, wildlife and cultural resources can use to anticipate, monitor, and adapt to climate change in the Northeast region.

-The Northeast Climate Science Center recently produced its 2012 Annual Report, the first since the CSC was established in March 2012.
-The document details the research capacity of the NE CSC Consortium, highlights several projects and research areas, and sets out the Priority Science Themes established through stakeholder feedback during the CSC's first year of operation.
+The Northeast Climate Science Center proudly presents its 2013 Annual Report!
+The document details the research capacity of the NE CSC Consortium, highlights several projects and research areas, and sets out the updated Priority Science Themes established through stakeholder feedback during the CSC’s first year of operation.
 In our second year, the NE CSC...

 2012 was an important year for climate in the Northeast US.
 Many records were set for average warmth, earliest spring, lowest Great Lakes water levels, and warmest sea surface temperatures off the Northeast Shelf.
 Read more about 2012 climate trends in these links.